Professor of Sociology and Politics of Rehabilitation, Disability Studies

 In May, 2008 Professor Waldschmidt was a visiting fellow at the Centre for Biomedicine & Society, King’s College, London (UK).
 From October to December of 2008 she was guest professor at the Department of Special Education, University of Stockholm (Sweden), and during the summer term of 2010 she was visiting research professor at the Centre for Disability Studies, University of Leeds (UK).
 In the summer term 2011 Professor Waldschmidt was visiting professor at the University of Vienna (Austria).

 Her research focuses on sociological aspects of human genetics and reproductive technologies; bio-politics and autonomy; normality, deviance, and disability; political participation, self-help organisations, and disability movements; health and social policy; disability policy in Europe and internationally; the sociology of knowledge; sociology of the body; gender studies, diversity studies; discourse analysis and qualitative empirical research.
-Professor Waldschmidt has written three books, one as co-author and two as sole author; she has (co-) edited three anthologies and a theme issue of a journal, and made over 160 contributions to books and journals.
-At international level she has given lectures in Amsterdam (NL), Basel (Switzerland), Bergen (Norway), Brno (Czech Republic), Chicago (USA), Fribourg (Switzerland), Iowa City (USA), Lancaster (UK), Leeds (UK), Leuven (Belgium), Linköping (Sweden), London (UK), Manchester (UK), Nynäshamn (Sweden ), Örebro (Sweden), Prague (Czech Republic), Stockholm (Sweden), and Vienna (Austria).
+Professor Waldschmidt has written three books, one as co-author and two as sole author; she has (co-) edited five anthologies and a theme issue of a journal, and made over 200 contributions to books and journals.
+At international level she has given lectures in Amsterdam (NL), Basel (Switzerland), Bergen (Norway), Brno (Czech Republic), Chicago (USA), Fribourg (Switzerland), Iowa City (USA), Lancaster (UK), Leeds (UK), Leuven (Belgium), Linköping (Sweden), London (UK), Manchester (UK), Nynäshamn (Sweden ), Örebro (Sweden), Paris (France), Prague (Czech Republic), Stockholm (Sweden), Vienna (Austria) and other places.